About Matt McFarland

 Thank you for understanding.

-62 responses to “About Matt McFarland”
+62 thoughts on “About Matt McFarland”

-“…and are examining further options for his previously published works.”
+1. “…and are examining further options for his previously published works.”

 What does this mean?
 Rewriting sections of Werewolf?
 As awful a person as he seems to be, this may be somewhat overkill.
 As an equivalent, it’s hard to watch films that Kevin Spacey was in, but that doesn’t mean they’re not worth watching.
 I’m not sure that eliminating someone’s artistic history heals anything.
 So many of the world’s most revered artists were abusive.